 A former Assistant State’s Attorney, Randolph Rice is a seasoned and knowledgeable litigator who understands Maryland’s legal system inside and out, enabling him to craft a tactical and hard-hitting defense strategy.
 After founding the Law Offices of Randolph Rice in 2009, he has gone on to represent numerous defendants in complex criminal cases.
 If you or one of your family members has been arrested on larceny charges in Baltimore, look to the Law Offices of Randolph Rice for 24-hour assistance, including help with county jail and bail-related issues.
 To set up a free legal consultation, contact our law offices online, or call right away at (410) 694-7291.

-What is the Crime Larceny After Trust in Maryland?
+What is the Crime Larceny After Trust?

 “Larceny” is another term for theft.
 In Maryland, the offense of larceny after trust (theft after trust) was one of seven theft-related crimes formerly enumerated under Maryland Criminal Law Section 7-102, along with larceny, larceny by trick, embezzlement, an offense known as “false pretenses,” shoplifting (also referred to as “retail theft”), and receiving stolen property.
 Though closely related, these crimes were held distinct from one another.